geoserver/geoserver/doc/en/developer/source/source.rst

   % git pull --rebase upstream master
   % git push upstream master

-And we want to backport the bug fix to the stable branch as well.
+We want to backport the bug fix to the stable branch as well.
 To do so we have to note the commit id of the change we just made on master.
-The ``git log`` command will do this.
+The ``git log`` command will provide this.
 Let's assume the commit id is "123".
 Backporting to the stable branch then becomes::

   % git checkout 2.2.x